-- 11.1 No performance accomplished by an athlete will be valid unless it is accomplished during an official competition organised in conformity with the Rules. - Performances in events normally conducted in the stadium, made outside traditional athletics facilities (such as those held on a temporary facility in town squares, other sporting facilities, beaches, etc.) or on a temporary facility built within a stadium shall be valid and recognised for all purposes, if they are made subject to all of the following conditions: - 11.2.1 the relevant governing body as provided in Rule 1 of the Competition Rules has issued a permit for the event; - 11.2.2 a qualified panel of National Technical Officials are appointed to and officiate at the event; - 11.2.3 where applicable, equipment and implements in conformity with the Rules are used; and - 11.2.4 the event is conducted in a competition area or facility in conformity with the Rules and in respect of which a survey has been made in accordance with Rule 10 of the Technical Rules before the event and, where possible, on the day of the event.
+- 11.1 Only Athlete performances accomplished during World Rankings Competitions are valid. - 11.2 Performances in events normally conducted in the stadium, made outside traditional athletics facilities (such as those held on a temporary facility in town squares, other sporting facilities, beaches, etc.) or on a temporary facility built within a stadium shall be valid and recognised for all purposes, if they are made subject to all of the following conditions: - 11.2.1 the relevant governing body as provided in Rule 1 of the Competition Rules has issued a permit for the event; - 11.2.2 a qualified panel of National Athletics Referees are appointed to and officiate at the event; - 11.2.3 where applicable, equipment and implements in conformity with the Rules are used; and - 11.2.4 the event is conducted in a competition area or facility in conformity with the Rules and in respect of which a survey has been made in accordance with Rule 10 of the Technical Rules before the event and, where possible, on the day of the event.

 When a competition described in Rule 11.2 of the Technical Rules is held over more than one day, the survey should be made on the day of the first event.
-In either case if the surveyor can be satisfied that there will be no movement of alteration to the facilities being surveyed, the survey may be completed up to two days prior to the day of the first event.
+In either case if the surveyor can be satisfied that there will be no movement or alteration to the facilities being surveyed, the survey may be completed up to two days prior to the day of the first event.

-- Performances in events conducted indoors or in an otherwise fully or partly covered venue where the length or other specifications of the facility do not comply with the rules for indoor competition shall be valid and recognised as if they were achieved outdoors, if they are made subject to all of the following conditions: - 11.3.1 the relevant governing body as provided in Rule 1 of the Competition Rules has issued a permit for the event; - 11.3.2 a qualified panel of National Technical Officials are appointed to and officiate at the event; - 11.3.3 where applicable, equipment and implements in conformity with the Rules are used; - 11.3.4 in the case of an oval track, its length is greater than 201.2m (220 yards) but no greater than 400m; and - 11.3.5 the event is conducted in a competition area or facility in conformity with the Rules and in respect of which, if held on a temporary facility, a survey has been made in accordance with Rule 10 of the Technical Rules.
+- 11.3 Performances in events conducted in a fully or partly covered venue where the length or other specifications of the facility do not comply with the rules for Short Track competitions shall be valid and recognised as if they were achieved on a 400m Standard Oval Track, if they are made subject to all of the following conditions: - 11.3.1 the relevant governing body as provided in Rule 1 of the Competition Rules has issued a permit for the event;

+- 11.3.2 a qualified panel of National Athletics Referees are appointed to and officiate at the event; - 11.3.3 where applicable, equipment and implements in conformity with the Rules are used; - 11.3.4 in the case of an oval track, its length is greater than 201.2m (220 yards) but no greater than 400m; and - 11.3.5 the event is conducted in a competition area or facility in conformity with the Rules and in respect of which, if held on a temporary facility, a survey has been made in accordance with Rule 10 of the Technical Rules.